mionova/100DaysOfCode-Challenge/README.md

 **Today's JavaScript Progress**: May 24, 2021

-**Today's Progress**: Reviewed some fundamental programming concepts and syntax of the JavaScript programming language that I've learned in the past:
+**Date**: Reviewed some fundamental programming concepts and syntax of the JavaScript programming language that I've learned in the past:

 1. Created a function that returns the larger of two numbers.
 2. Displayed a story based on user input.